Skip to content

 MQTT Client

-With MQTT Client, you can distribute and subscribe MQTT messages from text files within Visual Studio Code.
+Publish and subscribe MQTT messages directly from .mqtt files in Visual Studio Code.

-Write the following blocks in a file with the extension .mqtt.
+Write blocks in a .mqtt file.
 Each block starts on a line beginning with a unique string that starts with #.
-The line beginning the block must not contain any additional characters, including spaces.
+The block-starting line must not contain any additional characters, including spaces.

-Write connection information to the block that starts with # %% to connect to the broker.
-Click Connect displayed above # %% to connect to the server.
+Write connection settings in a block starting with # %%.
+Click Connect displayed above # %% to connect to the broker.

 Name Required Default Description